apptainer/singularity-userdocs/environment_and_metadata.rst

 -  **actions**: This directory contains helper scripts to allow the container to carry out the action commands. (e.g. ``exec`` , ``run`` or ``shell``).
-In later versions of Singularity, these files may be dynamically written at runtime, *and should not be modified* in the container.
+In later versions of {Singularity}, these files may be dynamically written at runtime, *and should not be modified* in the container.

 -  **env**: All ``*.sh`` files in this directory are sourced in